Sites around state offer screenings for covid-19

 According to its website (baptist-health.com/coronavirus/), Baptist Health's screening locations include:

-Triage stations in the Medical Towers II parking deck at Baptist Health Medical Center in Little Rock and in front of the emergency room at Baptist Health-Conway.
-Patients at both locations are billed for an emergency room visit.
+• A triage station in the Medical Towers II parking deck at Baptist Health Medical Center in Little Rock.
+Patients are billed for an emergency room visit.

-Drive-thru clinics at Baptist Health Medical Center-Heber Springs, Baptist Health Family Clinic-Caddo Valley in Arkadelphia, the Hot Spring County Health Unit in Malvern and the Baptist Health Stuttgart Medical Clinic.
-People should call ahead to schedule appointments: (501) 887-3279 for the Heber Springs location, (870) 245-2198 for Arkadelphia and (870) 673-7211 for Stuttgart.

 CHI ST. VINCENT